 We also want what other people have, and to move with the times.
 As times change, we change, and that affects how we live.

 Our home as a backdrop to events in our lives.
 Significant events made memorable, mundane events, forgotten in the routine.
 Getting up every morning, bathing (weekly/ daily), doing homework, washing windows, bringing in coal, going out to the yard, making bread, doing laundry, cooking, putting on makeup, drinking tea, putting groceries away, watching TV.

-And when we occupy the same place for a long time there are also the ghosts of our younger selves: before arthritic knees and the stairs became too much; when the children were young; significant birthdays; through good news, bad news; with loved ones who have passed, grown up or moved away.
+And when we occupy the same place for a long time there is also the ghost of our younger self: before arthritic knees and the stairs became too much; when the children were young; significant birthdays; through good news, bad news; with loved ones who have passed, grown up or moved away.

 But we also remember those curtains, that carpet, that colour and pattern.
 These elements act as triggers for an era, from our past and for collective, shared memory.
-Because that is what everybody did, and had, based on the choices that were available.
-And so, from a simple design choice that defined a decade, we often see the power of memory of place and space used within dementia studies, to re-connect people to a time when they were younger, fit and well.
+Because, that is what everybody did, and had, based on the choices that were available.
+And so, from a simple design choice that defined a decade, we now see the power of memory of place and space used within dementia studies to re-connect people to a time when they were younger, fit and well.

-Letters addressed to us may continue to come long after we have left – evidence that this was once our home too.
+Letters that are addressed to us, or to ” The Occupant’, may continue to come to our old home long after we have left.
+It is evidence that this was once our home too.
 That we lived here.
-And we may hope that longstanding neighbours will still remember us – after so many years.
-But if they do, it will be as a sequence of people who lived there before and after.
+We may hope that longstanding neighbours will still remember us after so many years.
+If they do, it will be as a sequence of people who lived there: before and after.

-It is a dynamic, intimate and powerful relationship.
-One that gives life to a space and establishes lasting connections and deep-rooted memories.
+Home is more than just a space.
+It is a dynamic, intimate and powerful experience that gives life to a space and establishes lasting connections and deep-rooted memories.